GOMC-WSU/Manual/src/input_file.rst

   - Value 1: Boolean - True if restart, false otherwise.

+``ExpertMode``
+  Determines whether to perform error checking of move selection to ensure correct ensemble is sampled.
+This allows the user to run a simulation with no volume moves in NPT, NPT-GEMC; no molecule transfers in GCMC, GEMC.

+  - Value 1: Boolean - True if enable expert mode; false otherwise.

 ``Checkpoint``
   Determines whether to restart the simulation from checkpoint file or not.
 Restarting the simulation with would result in an identitcal outcome, as if previous simulation was continued.
 This is required for hybrid Monte-Carlo Molecular Dyanamics in open-ensembles (GCMC/GEMC) to concatenate trajectory files since the molecular transfers rearranges the order of the molecules.
 Checkpointing will ensure the molecules are loaded in the same order each cycle.